james19hadley/LanguagePack-Diktor/README.md

 Diktor is a Russian keyboard layout family optimized for fast, ergonomic typing like Dvorak.

-Made this keyboard for Android because there was none.
+Made this keyboard for Android because there was none. upd.
+Nevermind this repo is irrelevant.
+There is a better option: https://github.com/florisboard/florisboard which has Diktor and much more.

 ## Download & install